Chinatowns more vibrant after pandemic, anti-Asian violence

 Meanwhile, excited arts and culture advocates are moving forward to put their own stamp on Chinatown.
 Chinatown Media & Arts Collaborative in San Francisco is designing Edge on the Square, a $26.5 million media and arts center set to open in 2025.
 In New York, Think!Chinatown plans to lease a space with a kitchen for art exhibitions and cooking classes.
 The hope is to keep engaging with Asian Americans inside and outside of Chinatown.

 Tang reported from Phoenix and is a member of The Associated Press’ Race and Ethnicity team.
-Follow her on Twitter at https://twitter.com/ttangAP7 Health Care Stocks to Buy Even if the Economy Gets Sick
+Follow her on Twitter at https://twitter.com/ttangAP7 Travel Stocks That Will Benefit as Covid Restrictions End

 .

-Note: This story has been updated to correct that the mural was a partnership between Wells Fargo and the Chinese Culture Center of San Francisco, not Chinatown Media & Arts Collaborative.